drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Modeling the Active Site of ACE (1/4)

-Cushman and Ondetti constructed a conceptual model of the active site of ACE based on comparison with CPA.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/modeling-active-site-ace-14-e6f1c2a7'><i class='fa fa-play' aria-hidden='true'></i></button>Cushman and Ondetti constructed a conceptual model of the active site of ACE based on comparison with CPA.
 They concluded that the proposed active site of ACE had to possess the following characteristics: (1) A positively charged residue at the active site (analogous to Arg-145 of carboxypeptidase-A) which should bind with the negatively charged carboxyl group at the C-terminal of a peptide substrate.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.